+An important goal of our tip mount design is to allow transmission of significant pulling forces to the environment.
+Soft growing robots are much weaker in pushing and side loading than traditional engineering materials, so their ability to pull on the environment is vital.
+The force these robots can support in compressive or transverse loading before buckling can be calculated using inflated beam models~\cite{fichter1966theory,levan2005bending,leonard1960structural,comer1963deflections} and decreases with length.
+However, the force these robots can pull is length-independent and depends only on the mechanical properties of their body material.
+Because soft growing robots can grow to arbitrary lengths, harnessing this pulling capability is key to useful environment interaction and applications such as turning a valve, opening a door, or retrieving items from a confined space.

-The most important factors to consider for how much load the robot can lift are the frictional force the retraction rollers can transmit, the maximum torque of the retraction motors, the breaking strength of the cap material, and the yielding strength of the robot body material.
-We calculated or measured the limits of how much the tip mount could lift based on each of these factors and experimentally verified the lowest of these limits as the lifting capacity of the robot (Figure~\ref{fig:lifting}(b)).
+To quantify the pulling ability of a soft growing robot with our tip mount, we hung the robot vertically downward and attached a weight to a hook on the tip mount.
+We then attempted to retract the weight with the robot and increased the weight until failure (2.5~kg) (Fig.~\ref{fig:lifting}(a)).
+The robot's pulling force could be limited by the frictional force the retraction device rollers transmit to the tail, the torque of the retraction device motors, the breaking strength of the tip mount material, or the yielding strength of the robot body material.
+We calculated or measured the pulling limits based on each of these factors, as described in the following subsections and shown in Fig.~\ref{fig:lifting}(b).

-\paragraph{Rollers Slipping on Tail} One determining factor for the maximum payload that can be pulled by the robot is the friction between the motor-driven rollers and the tail.
-The force applied by the retraction device on the tail of the robot must be transmitted through this connection point.
-With our current device implementation, the maximum force that can be applied by the rollers on the tail before the slip occurs is 5~kg.
-Due to frictional losses in the device and the need for the motors to counteract the internal pressure of the soft robot body as well as the weight of the tip mount itself (0.5~kg), the maximum weight that our device can lift is 2.5~kg.
-In our device, this slipping of the rollers on the tail ended up being the limiting factor in the maximum payload that the device can pull, but other designs in which the rollers are able to apply higher forces on the tail before slipping (either by using a higher friction material or by enforcing a higher normal force between the tail and the rollers) could increase the weight limit.
+\paragraph{Rollers Slipping on Tail} The force applied by the retraction device on the tail of the robot is transmitted at the connection point between the motor-driven rollers and the tail.
+The maximum measured force that can be applied by the rollers on the tail before slip occurs is 5~kg.
+Frictional losses in the tip mount, the need to counter the internal pressure of the soft robot body, and the weight of the tip mount itself (0.5~kg), further limit the weight that our tip mount can lift to 2.5~kg.
+This is the limiting factor in force that the soft growing robot can currently pull, but increasing the force the rollers can apply before slipping would increase this limit.